Rupee Sheds 03 Paisa Against Dollar - UrduPoint

 Rupee Sheds 03 Paisa Against Dollar

-Pakistani rupee on Tuesday depreciated by 03 paisa against the US dollar in the interbank trading and closed at Rs277.67 against the previous day’s closing of Rs277.64
+Pakistani rupee on Monday depreciated by 03 paisa against the US dollar in the interbank trading and closed at Rs277.66 against the previous day’s closing of Rs277.63

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Oct, 2024) Pakistani rupee on Tuesday depreciated by 03 paisa against the US dollar in the interbank trading and closed at Rs277.67 against the previous day’s closing of Rs277.64.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Oct, 2024) Pakistani rupee on Monday depreciated by 03 paisa against the US dollar in the interbank trading and closed at Rs277.66 against the previous day’s closing of Rs277.63.

-However, according to the Forex Association of Pakistan (FAP), the buying and selling rates of the dollar in the open market stood at Rs278.25 and Rs279.75 respectively.
+However, according to the Forex Association of Pakistan (FAP), the buying and selling rates of the dollar in the open market stood at Rs278 and Rs279.50 respectively.

-The price of Euro decreased by 71 paisa to close at Rs305.20 against the last day’s closing of Rs304.47, according to the State Bank of Pakistan (SBP).
+The price of Euro decreased by 48 paisa to close at Rs303.46 against the last day’s closing of Rs303.94, according to the State Bank of Pakistan (SBP).

-The Japanese yen went up by 01 paisa and closed at Rs1.88, whereas a decrease of 41 paisa was witnessed in the exchange rate of the British Pound, which traded at Rs363.48 as compared to the last day's closing of Rs363.89.
+The Japanese yen came down by 01 paisa and closed at Rs1.85, whereas a decrease of 26 paisa was witnessed in the exchange rate of the British Pound, which traded at Rs362.79 as compared to the last day's closing of Rs363.05.

-The exchange rates of the Emirates Dirham and Saudi Riyal increased by 01 paisa 03 paisa to close at Rs75.59 and Rs73.94.
+The exchange rates of the Emirates Dirham and Saudi Riyal increased by 01 paisa each to close at Rs75.59 and Rs73.94 respectively.

 Recent Stories